American Express Gold vs. Platinum

-You’ll need good to excellent credit to qualify, which typically means having a FICO score between 670 and 850.
+You’ll need good to excellent credit to qualify, which typically means having a FICO credit score between 670 and 850.

 Why should you get the Amex Platinum?

-Finally, keep in mind that this card has more travel protections overall.
+Finally, keep in mind that this card has more travel insurance and protections overall.
 As a cardholder, you’ll qualify for trip delay insurance, trip cancellation and interruption insurance, baggage insurance and car rental insurance coverage.

 Recommended credit score